How to cut the cable cord and save money in 2018

 Want Showtime for your Ray Donovan fix?
 You can get 9 live Showtime channels as an add-on for $10.99 per month.
 Check out a free trial of fuboTV for 7-days to see if it’s a good fit for you.
 You can even add Showtime as part of your free trial.
 Yes, it’s free.

-These days, I use my trusty antenna to get about 45 local channels.
-I rely on Philo, a new skinny bundle that offers 35+ channels like A&E and MTV with Cloud DVR for $16 per month.
+These days, I am also relying on Philo, a new skinny bundle that offers 35+ channels like A&E and MTV with Cloud DVR for $16 per month.
 (I got the slightly larger bundle of 46 channels for $20 per month.)
+They’re basically filling in some channels that YouTube TV lacks.

 Step 3: Choose a streaming device: “Should I get a Roku or Amazon Fire TV?”